This Summer while attending a fancy networking event, I heard a featured speaker say, “Authenticity is hot right now.”

 It's a good idea to arrive early and leave early so you don’t dip too much (especially if you're sensitive to groups of people and your auntie's perfume!).

 Remember humor— it’s your greatest tool.
 Keep it light.
 And obviously, avoiding long discussions about your health and politics would be wise.
 Try sharing your current favorite funny youtube videos instead.

 And finally, if despite all your efforts it all goes haywire, then know you did your best and you can laugh about it with like-minded people.
-Our 2016 Fall Sessions started yesterday -- you can sneak in here and meet others like you.
+Our new Fall Sessions is open now -- you can sneak in here and meet others like you.

 If you decide to sit out the holiday chaos, we hope you can enjoy the peace and the quiet sparkle in the air.
 There is so much to be grateful for.

 We recommend spices from Spicely because all imported spices are required to go through a sterilization process before being sold in the United States.
 Most spice companies sterilize using synthetic chemicals or radiation.
 Spicely Organics uses a process called steam sterilization, which sterilizes food products without adding any chemicals or hazardous materials.

 Grind for about 30 seconds - 1 minute until the mixture is a really fine powder.